Genetics or the Way you Raise Your Dog? Which Matters Most?

 Was it your fault that your dog failed at your training goals or was it their genetics?
 Did you select your puppy from parents who excelled at the work you asked of your dog?
 Then, most likely you were the weak link.
 However if you selected a German Shepherd whose parents did better at prancing around the showring and expect that dog to perform on the Schutzhund field then I’m going to say that you’d have to work very hard indeed to get that dog to IPO3 if it is even possible.

 So, really, the answer is that both really matters.
 And you can only train your dog to the best of YOUR skill and your dog’s GENETIC potential.
 So, if your skills aren’t that good yet.
 Go eat a slice of humble pie and ask someone for some help!
+And don’t take just one trainer’s word for it.
+I couldn’t help you train a herding dog, just like many other trainers couldn’t help you with aggression.

 Leave a Replay